coder83431/-Building-Intuition-for-DNS/README.md

 <img src="https://imgur.com/knE8v1T.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 2. From Client-1 try to ping “mainframe”.
 Notice that it fails.
-Next, nslookup "mainframe" and notice that it fails.
+Next, nslookup "mainframe" and notice that it fails as well.

 </p>
 <br />